p-ouellette/tictactoe-turtle/README.md

 To start a game (after moving into the project directory):

-    python tictactoe.py
+    python3 tictactoe.py

 On Windows you may have to use the full path to the Python executable.
-It works with both Python 2 and 3.